mitalix/curses/README.md

 * Prepare environment for metal server to PXE boot

 #### box2 - Monitor and poll dnsmasq service
-#### box3 - Launch continuous scrolling "journalctl -fex" using subprocess
+#### box3 - Launch continuous scrolling "journalctl -fex" using python subprocess
 * Capability to scroll up into history
 * Hot key to scroll to bottom